 "This tiny Filipino BYOB is one of the only places in the city serving a kamayan feast.
 For $50 per person, you'll get a crispy whole fried fish, lemony chicken inasal, jasmine rice, a few other proteins and soy-drenched vegetables.
 It's a ton of food, and therefore a good option for a group." - alison kessler, candis mclean

-"This tiny Filipino BYOB is the only place in the city serving a kamayan feast.
-For $40 per person, you'll get a crispy whole fried fish, lemony chicken inasal, jasmine rice, a few other proteins and soy-drenched vegetables.
-It's a ton of food, and therefore a good option for a group." - candis mclean
+"Celebrate your birthday with a massive kamayan feast at this tiny Filipino BYOB—it's the only place in the city that does it.
+For $50 per person, you'll get a crispy whole fried fish, lemony chicken inasal, garlic fried rice, and crispy lumpia, along with a few other proteins and soy-drenched vegetables.
+It's a ton of food, and therefore a good option when you want a delicious meal with 10 people who like you enough to buy you things." - candis mclean, alison kessler